From the East – February 2022

 Greetings Brethren,

+Is Freemasonry good for your health?
 The short answer: It is likely very beneficial.

 Let me explain.
 Interrupting our daily routines not only adds variety to our lives but attending a Regular Communication can also interrupt the usual flow of stress in our daily lives.
 There is something soothing just in the act of walking into a Lodge room.